dragonfly-xyz/nottingham-contracts/README.md

 - For each round:
 	- Print each agent's bid, ending balances, and change from last round.
     - Prefix the agent that built the block with `(B)`.
+	- If the agent's name is in red, one of their callbacks failed.
 	- Print the swaps that occured in that round, in order.
 - At the end of game, print the final score (max non-gold balance) for each agent.

+If an agent's name shows up in red it means it reverted during one of its callbacks.

 ```bash
 # ...